-- (a) 'may produce toxic fumes of carbon monoxide if burning'; or - (b) 'produces oxides of sulphur and nitrogen on combustion'.
+- (a) "may produce toxic fumes of carbon monoxide if burning"; or - (b) "produces oxides of sulphur and nitrogen on combustion".

-A10.2.5.3 Special protective equipment and precautions for fire fighters
+A4.3.5.3 Special protective actions for fire-fighters

-A10.2.5.3.1 Provide advice on any precaution to be taken during fire-fighting.
-For example, 'keep containers cool with water spray'.
+A4.3.5.3.1 Provide advice on any protective actions to be taken during fire fighting.
+For example, "keep containers cool with water spray".